CreadDiscans/ServiceDesigner/TUTORIAL.md

 >   * Set the property if it is necessary.

 ### Delete
-> You can delete elements through this function.
+> * If you unneed it anymore, just right-click and click the _Delete_.
-> If you input wrong name, just right-click, delete it and add new one!
+> * Just in case that input the wrong name, you have to dele it and add new one.

 # Editor
 **Editor** tab is for managing properties.